For the last week of December, we’re re-posting some of our favorite posts from 2011. Originally cross-posted at

 This ad suggests that others’ toil should enhance one’s experience of pleasure.
 The fact that it takes a significant amount of human labor to “hand-roll” tea leaves into balls — an action that is in no way asserted to change the taste of the tea — is supposed to make the tea more appealing and not less.
 We are supposed to enjoy not just the visual, but the fact that others worked hard to produce it for us.
 A whole day of their labor for just three minutes of curly goodness.

 This is a rather stunning value pervading U.S. culture.
 Luxury may be defined not only as pleasure, or as the consumption of the scarce, but as the “unfurling” of others’ hard work.
-What could be more luxurious than the casual-and-fleeting enjoyment of the hard-and-long labor of others?Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-Find her on Twitter, Facebook, and Instagram.
+What could be more luxurious than the casual-and-fleeting enjoyment of the hard-and-long labor of others?Lisa Wade, PhD is a professor at Occidental College.
+She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+You can follow her on Twitter, Facebook, and Instagram.